Mobile Alert Review Summary

 The emergency button bracelet or pendant can be worn both in and out of the home.
 When out of the home, wearing the bracelet or pendant can make it easier to activate an alert without having to reach for the portable unit.

-Premium Guardian comes with an all-in-one alert button device, charging cradle, neck lanyard and belt clip.
-The all-in-one alert button incorporates all technologies needed for the system to function: cellular calling, speaker, microphone, GPS tracker and fall detection sensors.
+Active Guardian comes with an all-in-one alert button device, charging cradle and neck lanyard.
+The all-in-one alert button incorporates all technologies needed for the system to function: cellular calling, speaker, microphone, GPS tracker, Wifi tracker and fall detection sensors.

 The button device is designed to be small and light enough to be worn around the neck with a lanyard.
-It measures 2.6″ x 1.6″ x 0.75″ and weights 1.7 oz without the attachment clip.
+It measures 2.7″ x 1.7″ x .7″ and weights 2 oz.

 Wireless Cellular Connection

-This wireless connection is provided as part of the monthly subscription fees.
+This wireless connection and SIM card comes with your mobile device.
+The cellular service is provided as part of the monthly subscription fees.
 There is no further requirement to subscribe to any sort of home phone line or cell phone line for the system to work.
-Even if you have these personal phone plans in place, your mobile alert system will not work through it.
+Even if you have a personal phone plan in place, there is no option to connect your mobile alert system to it.

 Installation is done through a really simple self-installation process.
-The critical step is that the charging cradle needs to be connected to a power source so that the system has the power to operate.
+The critical step is that the charging cradle needs to be connected to a power source to charge up the device batteries.
 After that, users are asked to follow through with steps to test and activate the system.
 If there are any questions, users can call a toll-free support number.

-Since the system does not need a landline connection to function, there is no added step of connecting to a phone jack or answering machine that is sharing the same phone line.
+Since the systems do not need a landline connection to function, there is no added step of connecting to a phone jack or answering machine that is sharing the same phone line.

 In-Home System Range Up To 350 Feet